lukas1-12/Arduino_DHBW_Spiel/Management_Development/coding_rules/DOC_MAD_SR_coding_rules.md

 ## General Rules
 1. Code and comments must be written in English.
 2. Code must be written in C/C++.
-3. Every function must have a doxygen comment above.
+3. Every function/method except ```main()``` must have a doxygen comment above.
 4. Comments must be written above the code descripted.
 5. Pre-defined values must be defined using ``#define``.
+6. DEFINE macros must be written in capital letters.
-6. All variables in classes must be protected or private, if possible.
+7. All variables in classes must be protected or private, if possible.

 ## Naming Rules
 ### General